noahminds/recipe-tracker/README.md

 ## Credits

-- The modal for uploading images was inspired by the tutorial [Modal Tutorial](https://www.youtube.com/watch?v=9DwGahSqcEc) on YouTube.
+- The modal for uploading images was inspired by the tutorial [Create a modal with React (Pop-up)](https://www.youtube.com/watch?v=9DwGahSqcEc) on YouTube.

 ---